fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/getting-started/install.md

 ---
 {% include plugins/install.md %}

-Now that you've installed the plugin, you'll want to run through some [initial setup tasks](setup).
+Now that you've installed the plugin, you'll want to run through the [walk-through](setup).